PACE-challenge/pacechallenge.org/2022/results.md

 15 |  	Mert Biyikli                   | Heidelberg University      | BreakingCycles         | 74.6128073180| [Link](https://github.com/MertBiyikli/BreakingCycles.git)

 Note that the rank is according to the best solver of a team.

+## Student Submissions

+A student submission in this years iteration of the PACE Challenge has been defined as:

+"A student is someone who is not and has not been enrolled in a PhD program before the submission deadline.
+A submission is eligible for the Best Student Submission Award if either all its authors are students, or besides student co-author(s) there is one non-student co-author that confirms, at the moment of submission, that a clear majority of conceptual work on the paper was done by the student co-author(s)."

+In the exact track the following submissions were reported as student submissions: grapa-java (best student submission), mt-doom (second best student submission), DUM, rubengoetz, DRIP

+In the heuristic track the following submissions were reported as student submissions: fedrer (best student submission), UAIC_AndreiArhire (second best student submission), orodruin, THS_heuristic, grapa-rust, grapa-java (heuristic), BreakingCycles